 Matthew B. Crawford

-For doers and those who might want to be.
+For doers and those who (perhaps) still want to be.

-Matthew B. Crawford is a physicist, philosopher, mechanic, and New York Times bestselling author of I Screw, Therefore I Am: On the Happiness of Creating Something with Your Own Hands and other books.
+Matthew B. Crawford is a physicist, philosopher, mechanic, and New York Times bestselling author of I Screw, Therefore I Am: On the Happiness of Creating Something with Your Own Hands (2010).
 In addition to working in his workshop, he teaches at the University of Virginia.

 In the context of the International Science Festival - Geist Heidelberg